sfuhrm/radiorecorder/README.md

                                           false)
  -min-free (-M) MEGS                    : Minimum of free megs on target drive.
                                           (default: 512)
- -mixer (-m) VAL                        : The mixer to use for playback.
+ -mixer (-m) MIXER_NAME                 : The mixer to use for playback.
 The
                                           mixer parameter is the name from the '-list-mixer' option output.
  -play (-p)                             : Play live instead of recording to a